samratbhatnagar/azure-docs-data/docs/data-guide/technology-choices/data-science-and-machine-learning.md

 # Choosing a machine learning technology in Azure

 Data science and machine learning is a workload that is usually undertaken by data scientists.
-It requires specialist tools, many of which are designed specifically for the type of interactive data exploration and modeling tasks that a data scientist must perform.
+It requires specialized tools, many of which are designed specifically for the type of interactive data exploration and modeling tasks that a data scientist must perform.

 Machine learning solutions are built iteratively, and have two distinct phases:
 * Data preparation and modeling.
 * Deployment and consumption of predictive services.

 ## Tools and services for data preparation and modeling
-Data scientists typically prefer to work with data using custom code written in Python or R. This code is generally run interactively, with the data scientists using it to query and explore the data, generating visualizations and statistics to help determine the relationships with it.
+Data scientists typically prefer to work with data using custom code written in Python or R. This code is generally run interactively, with the data scientists using it to query and explore the data, generating visualizations and statistics to help determine the relationships within it.
 There are many interactive environments for R and Python that data scientists can use.
 A particular favorite is **Jupyter Notebooks** that provides a browser-based shell that enables data scientists to create *notebook* files that contain R or Python code and markdown text.
+This approach for modeling using notebooks has become a paradigm for data science, and as a result there now many other notebook options including Databricks Notebooks and Azure Notebooks.
 This is an effective way to collaborate by sharing and documenting code and results in a single document.

 Other commonly used tools include:
 * **Spyder**: The interactive development environment (IDE) for Python provided with the Anaconda Python distribution.